Marissa-the-Analyst/SharkSzn/README.md

 # SharkSzn
-An exploratory analysis on shark attacks in the USA
+An exploratory analysis on shark attacks in the USA <br>
+To view the finished dashboard [click here](https://public.tableau.com/app/profile/marissa.nash/viz/SharkAttacks_17225411482070/Dashboard1)

 ### Scope of Work ###
 **Deliverables**